Time Zones in Antarctica

 While there is land surrounding the South Pole, the North Pole is mostly surrounded by drifting sea ice.
 This makes it harder for anyone to keep time in the North Pole.
 For the most part, researchers and visitors to the North Pole tend to follow the time zone of their respective countries and regions.

-That any point on the south pole directs to the geographical north making giving directions very difficult.
-To overcome this problem, directions in the North Pole is given in reference to the Grid North which points towards the Prime Meridian.
+The fact that any point on the South Pole directs to the geographical north makes giving directions in Antarctica a challenging task.
+To overcome this problem, directions are given in reference to the Grid North which points towards the Prime Meridian.